wp-plugins/squirrly-seo/readme.txt

 6. Easy to insert paragraphs from the articles that you are reading
 7. Optimize your article with Squirrly Live SEO Assistant
 8. You will know when your seo is good
+9. Squirrly Rank for each post/page progress monitor
-9. Squirrly Seo settings tab with extra Seo optimization features
+10. Squirrly Seo settings tab with extra Seo optimization features

 == Changelog ==
 = 2.0.1 =
-* Added Squirrly Rank in Post lists
+* Added Squirrly Rank (Beta Version) in Post/Page lists
-* Added Traffic monitor for each post
+* Added Traffic progress monitor for each post/page
-* Added Social Impact monitor for each post
+* Added Social Impact progress monitor for each post/page
-* Added Inbound Links monitor for each post
+* Added Inbound Links progress monitor for each post/page
-* Added Progress History

 = 1.1.9 =
 * Added Facebook META Object for a good looking share